NCHS-Software-Engineering/Tax_Program/README.md

 This program will work on any operating system that can run the latest version of ReactJS

 # Dependencies
+1. NodeJS
-1. NPM
+2. NPM
-2. ReactJS
+3. ReactJS

+# Linux Installation
+for Debian users (PiOs, etc.):
+1. Download our github file
+1. install and update npm using `sudo apt install nodejs npm && npm install create-react-app && npm upgrade`

-# Installation
+# Windows Installation
+1. Download our github file
+1. React only runs on Linux, so you might need something like VScode